The Indoraptor has several themes relating to wolves:

-With a laboratory in the same mansion and bringing back the dinosaurs there and the party he'd arranged for the auction and the work he was doing with Wu, Mills must have known he couldn't keep it from Hoskins.
-So he was willing to kill Hoskins all along, meaning he crossed the Moral Event Horizon years ago, not just now.
+With a laboratory in the same mansion and bringing back the dinosaurs there for the auction, along with the work he was doing with Wu, Mills must have known he couldn't keep it from Hoskins.
+This suggests he was willing to kill Hoskins all along, meaning he crossed the Moral Event Horizonyears ago, not just with his murder of Lockwood.

 Several of the dinos were sold off and shipped across the world in unknowable containers, to be bred or cloned elsewhere.
 And Jurassic World has been shown to be notoriously bad at long-term dinosaur containment.
 Just because there are only dinosaurs loose in North America now, doesn't mean they won't be the only ones sooner or later.

 Many of the sold dinosaurs were simply put into the back of trucks and driven away.
 Imagine one of them getting into a car crash on the highway.
 Even without the events in the end, one or several of them could've easily become loose...

 Rexy is shown in the film to ambush her prey without any warning, first with the Carnotaurus and second with Mills.
 This is despite the fact that Rexy is infamous for the Bad Vibrations caused by her footsteps in the first film.
 Then you realize that her dinosaur kills in that film were also done in the same manner, silent and without warning.
 Rexy is an experienced hunter and wouldn't make obvious noises to alert her prey.
 The thunderous footsteps isn't a hunting behavior, it's a territorial behavior.
 If Rexy was truly hunting the humans in the first film, it is unlikely any of them would have made it off the island alive.